susanodii/Glasp/Glasp.md

    ![](images/tag_icon.png)
    ![](images/added_tag.png)

-9. To navigate to your home page, click on the home icon located at the right side of your browser side bar.
-You will be taken to your home page
+9. To navigate to the home page, click on the home icon located at the right side of your browser side bar.
+You will be taken to your profile page.

    ![](images/home_icon.png)